 Preparation is essential: Some believe that the ability to give a captivating performance is all about confidence and charisma.
 Many spend time trying to learn the correct body language and vocal tone that will convey assurance in themselves and their ideas.
-This shifts the focus away from what you are presenting and moves it to how you are presenting.
-It is important to remember that it is the ideas not your behaviors that make or break a presentation.
-The words you say are more important than the presence you have in front of a crowd, and that is where most of the time and energy should be invested when preparing for a presentation.
+Consequently, this shifts the focus away from what you are presenting and moves it to how you are presenting.
+It is important to remember that it is the ideas, not your behaviours, that make or break a presentation.
+The words you say are more important than the presence you have in front of a crowd, and that is where you should invest most of the time and energy when preparing for a presentation.

-Consider your audience: Knowing who you are presenting to is useful in knowing how to present your information.
+Consider your audience: Knowing who you are presenting to is useful in knowing how to deliver your information.
 Different stakeholders will have different interests.
 For example, if you are introducing a major change in your organization, board members may wish to hear about the impact this will have on profit and productivity, while workers will want to hear how this changes their daily activities.
 Always tailor your information to your audience, from the level of detail provided to the tone of your message.
 In an even more basic sense, your audience will also determine the language that you use.
-Avoid using jargon for those unfamiliar with your area of expertise, while also refraining from over-explaining concepts to those well-versed in your topic.
-Both over- and under-explaining are quick ways to lose your audience and ensure your message remains unheard.
+Avoid using jargon for those unfamiliar with your area of expertise.
+Also, refrain from over-explaining concepts to those well-versed in your topic.
+Over or under explaining is a quick way to lose your audience and ensure your message remains unheard.

-The following steps can help you to be a better presenter:
+The following steps can help you become better at formal presentation:

-1. People prefer to listen to stories than a list of facts.
+- People prefer to listen to stories than a list of facts.
 In order to communicate information to others, they need to be attentive and willing to listen.
 The best way to hold the attention of an audience is via story-telling.
 Many presenters do this by either relating their topic to a current event or cultural reference, or by weaving a careful example throughout their presentation.
-Telling a narrative not only helps keep the attention of your audience, but only helps them to later recall the information.
+Telling a narrative not only helps keep the attention of your audience, but also helps them to later recall the information.
 When crafting your story, remember to have a clear beginning, which states what your topic is, where you are going with your story, and why it’s important.
-Throughout, don’t get so bogged down in details that the story is lost, and remember to keep the level appropriate for your audience.
-Finish with a strong conclusion that recaps where you have been and ties up any questions you set up in your introduction.
+Throughout, don’t get so bogged down in details that the story is lost.
+Remember to keep the level appropriate for your audience.
+Lastly, finish with a strong conclusion that recaps where you’ve been and ties up any questions from your introduction.
 People should leave your talk with a clear understanding of the problem you are addressing, the reason why they should care about this issue, the solution you are proposing, and the value of implementing your solution.
-These types of talks are not only more engaging, but also more convincing when you are seeking the support of your employees.
+These types of talks are not only more engaging, but also more convincing when seeking the support of your employees.

-2. Choose your visual aids carefully.
+- Choose your visual aids carefully.
 There are many options when it comes to visual aids in presentations.
 Most commonly, presenters often have a slideshow to accompany their speech.
 Individuals also make use of photographs, videos, comic strips, and clips from television shows.
-In fact, in many places, a presentation automatically translates to a slideshow with a number of lines of text per slide, accompanied by pictures or videos to add interest and break up all the writing.
-These tools are overused, and often result in the presenter reading or repeating information displayed in text.
-This is not to say that using slides or visual aids is inherently bad, rather leaders should consider if visual aids will add a significant contribution to their presentation.
-If the slides are simply used to display the information one plans to say, they are likely distracting for the audience and will result in boredom.
-If the slides are used to elaborate or enhance what the presenter is saying (e.g., a graph showing a trend in data within an organization as the presenter talks about the global trends), they are worth investing the time and drawing the attention of your audience.
-Simply keep in mind that aids are just that, something that should help your presentation, not something to be relied upon to create interest.
+In fact, a presentation may automatically translate to a slideshow with a number of lines of text per slide.
+This may be accompanied by pictures or videos to add interest and break up all the writing.
+These tools are overused and often result in the presenter reading or repeating information displayed in text.
+This is not to say that using slides or visual aids is inherently bad.
+Rather, leaders should consider if visual aids will add a significant contribution to their presentation.
+If you use slides simply to display information you plans to say, they are likely distracting and will result in boredom.
+In contrast, if you use slides to elaborate or enhance what you say (e.g., a graph showing a trend in data within a company as the presenter talks about the global trends), they are worth investing the time and drawing the attention of your audience.
+Keep in mind that aids are something that should help your presentation, not something to rely upon to create interest.

-3. Practice makes perfect.
+- Practice makes perfect.
 While charisma is not necessarily required to give an effective presentation, audiences can tell when someone is unprepared to speak.
-Nerves are expected and understood, but there is a big difference between someone who is nervous to speak publicly, and someone who is nervous because they do not understand the material they are presenting.
-Always prepare your presentations well in advance, and give yourself time to practice your speech.
-Some presenters like to leave themselves a lot of flexibility into what they will say, others like to write out talking points to stay on track and remember all parts of their story, while others still prefer to memorize their entire script.
-Each leader will need to choose the method that is best for them, however the important thing is to be comfortable with the material, to know your story and how it will unfold, and to be prepared for questions that may arise during the presentation.
-Never read directly from slides, notes, or teleprompters.
+For example, nerves are understandable, but there is a big difference between being nervous to speak publicly and being nervous because you don’t comprehend the material you’re presenting.
+Always prepare your presentations well in advance and give yourself time to practice your speech.
+Some presenters like to give themselves flexibility regarding what they will say, while others like to write out talking points to remember all parts of their story.
+In addition, others may even prefer to memorize their entire script.
+Each leader will need to choose the method that is best for them.
+However, it is important to be comfortable with the material, to know how your story will unfold, and to prepare for questions that may arise during the presentation.
+Additionally, never read directly from slides, notes, or teleprompters.
 Give yourself ample time to practice your speech, both alone and in front of audiences.
-Remember, the ideas you present are the most important part of a presentation, and practicing the words you will use to convey these ideas will increase your confidence in the material and help you tell a convincing and compelling story.
+Finally, remember that the ideas you present are the most important part of a presentation.
+Practicing the words you will use to convey these ideas will increase your confidence in the material and help you tell a convincing and compelling story.